korostelevm/scampage_blog/README.md

 # How to build a Phishing Scampage

-There is a lot of dirty things you can do on the internet.
-There is disinformation, pirated movies, scams and cyber bullies, there is all you can eat pornography, spyware and even dark web assassins.
+There are a lot of dirty things you can do on the internet.
+There are disinformation campaigns, pirated movies, scams and cyber bullies, there is all you can eat pornography, spyware and even dubious dark web assassins.

 As a hosting provider, we do what is probably the dirtiest internet thing of all - we run code sent to us by total strangers.